Linuxfabrik/monitoring-plugins/check-plugins/mysql-query/README.md

 Connects to a MySQL/MariaDB database and runs configurable SQL queries for warning and critical conditions.
 The query result - either a row count or a specific value - is checked against Nagios range expressions.
 This is useful for custom application-level monitoring where standard MySQL checks do not apply.

-**Alerting Logic:**

-* WARN if the number of rows (or single value) returned by `--warning-query` is outside the `--warning` range
-* CRIT if the number of rows (or single value) returned by `--critical-query` is outside the `--critical` range
-* If the query returns one row with one column, the single returned value is checked.
-Otherwise, the number of returned rows is checked.

 **Data Collection:**

 * Connects to the MySQL/MariaDB server using the provided credentials